Andrewneteye4343/scDock/Tutorial/README.md

 2. Before analysis, you should place "main.sh", "config.yaml", and "functions" directory in your workpath.
 <img width="119" height="91" alt="Figure 1" src="https://github.com/user-attachments/assets/6596c326-d52b-4651-aed3-173fef6a198f" />

 3. Please make sure you are in scDock virtual environment.
 If not, you should conduct `conda activate scDock` first.
 Then, Condut `bash main.sh config.yaml` to start scDock analysis.
 First, scDock will check the validity of arguments in config.yaml.
 We provide default setting for some conditions if the setting goes wrong.
-After the configuration, scDock will start load your data.
+After the configuration, scDock will start loading your data.
 <img width="885" height="203" alt="Figure 2" src="https://github.com/user-attachments/assets/168130be-c6c7-49c7-84f6-64a4b86e322e" />

 4. During QC process, the cell and gene number before and after qulaity control will be displayed.